-An FXSAVE instruction is executed
+· An FXSAVE instruction is executed

-Implication: Software depending on the full FPU Data (Operand) Pointer may
+Implication: Software depending on the full FPU Data (Operand) Pointer may behave unpredictably.

-behave unpredictably.

-AP43.
+Workaround: None identified.

+Status: For the steppings affected, see the Summary Tables of Changes.
+AJ43.
 Concurrent Multi-processor Writes to Non-dirty Page May Result in Unpredictable Behavior Problem: When a logical processor writes to a non-dirty page, and another logical-processor either writes to the same non-dirty page or explicitly sets the dirty bit in the corresponding page table entry, complex interaction with internal processor activity may cause unpredictable system behavior.

-Implication: This erratum may result in unpredictable system behavior and hang.
-Workaround: It is possible for BIOS to contain a workaround for this erratum.
+This erratum may result in unpredictable system behavior and hang.
+Implication: Workaround: It is possible for BIOS to contain a workaround for this erratum.
 Status: For the steppings affected, see the Summary Tables of Changes.
-AP44.
+AJ44.
 Performance Monitor IDLE_DURING_DIV (18h) Count May Not be Accurate Problem: Performance monitoring events that count the number of cycles the divider is busy and no other execution unit operation or load operation is in progress may not be accurate.
 Implication: The counter may reflect a value higher or lower than the actual number of events.
+Workaround: None identified.

 Status: For the steppings affected, see the Summary Tables of Changes.
-AP45.
-Values for LBR/BTS/BTM will be Incorrect after an Exit from SMM Problem: After a return from SMM (System Management Mode), the CPU will incorrectly update the LBR (Last Branch Record) and the BTS (Branch Trace Store), hence rendering their data invalid.
-The corresponding data if sent out as a BTM on the system bus will also be incorrect.
-Note: This issue would only occur when one of the 3 above mentioned debug support facilities are used.
+Values for LBR/BTS/BTM will be Incorrect after an Exit from SMM AJ45.
+After a return from SMM (System Management Mode), the CPU will incorrectly update Problem: the LBR (Last Branch Record) and the BTS (Branch Trace Store), hence rendering their data invalid.
+The corresponding data if sent out as a BTM on the system bus will also be Note: This issue would only occur when one of the 3 above mentioned debug support facilities are used.